sydneysteele03/Crowdfunding_ETL_test/README.md

 # Instructions
 The instructions for this mini project are divided into the following subsections:

-Create the Category and Subcategory DataFrames
+1. Create the Category and Subcategory DataFrames
-Create the Campaign DataFrame
+2. Create the Campaign DataFrame
-Create the Contacts DataFrame
+3. Create the Contacts DataFrame
-Create the Crowdfunding Database
+4. Create the Crowdfunding Database

 Create the Category and Subcategory DataFrames

 1. Extract and transform the crowdfunding.xlsx Excel data to create a category DataFrame that has the following columns:
 A "category_id" column that has entries going sequentially from "cat1" to "catn", where n is the number of unique categories A "category" column that contains only the category titles

-2. Export the category DataFrame as category.csv and save it to your GitHub repository.
+2. Export the category DataFrame as **category.csv** and save it to your GitHub repository.

 3. Extract and transform the crowdfunding.xlsx Excel data to create a subcategory DataFrame that has the following columns:
-A "subcategory_id" column that has entries going sequentially from "subcat1" to "subcatn", where n is the number of unique subcategories
+A "subcategory_id" column that has entries going sequentially from "subcat1" to "subcatn", where n is the number of unique subcategorie

-4. Export the subcategory DataFrame as subcategory.csv and save it to your GitHub repository.
+4. Export the subcategory DataFrame as **subcategory.csv** and save it to your GitHub repository.

 # Create the Campaign DataFrame